DamonRabie/mab_express_vpn/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
+    └── expressvpn_explorer      <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+        ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── db_connectors  <- Scripts to connect to different databases
-    │   │   └── Clickhouse.py
-    │   │   └── SqlServer.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │
-    │   ├── metrics        <- Scripts to calculate customized metrics
-    │   │   └── Classification.py
-    │   │
+        │
-    │   ├── models         <- Scripts to train models and then use trained models to make predictions.
-    │   │   │           Plus modules for specific model types
-    │   │   ├── ChatGpt.py
+        ├── connector
-    │   │   └── Prophet.py
+        │   └── expressvpn.py   <- VPNConnector class for handling VPN connections using ExpressVPN
-    │   │
+        │
-    │   ├── preprocess     <- Scripts to perform prepare data for modeling │   │   └── EmailText.py
+        ├── models
+        │   └── bandit.py   <- Implementation of the Multi-Armed Bandit algorithm
-    │   │
+        │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
+        ├── visualization  <- Scripts to create exploratory and results oriented visualizations │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+        └── utils.py       <- General utility functions

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 --------